Danny Kaye: Career

-In 1937, Kaye's film debut came from a contract with New York-based Educational Pictures for a series of two-reel comedies.
+In 1937, Kaye's film début came from a contract with New York-based Educational Pictures for a series of two-reel comedies.
 He usually played a manic, dark-haired, fast-talking Russian in these low-budget shorts, opposite young hopefuls June Allyson and Imogene Coca.
 The Kaye series ended abruptly when the studio shut down in 1938.
 He was working in the Catskills in 1937 under the name Danny Kolbin.

 His next venture was a short-lived Broadway show with Sylvia Fine as the pianist, lyricist, and composer.
 The Straw Hat Revue opened on September 29, 1939, and closed after 10 weeks, but critics noticed Kaye's work.
 The reviews brought an offer for both Kaye and his bride Sylvia to work at La Martinique, a New York City nightclub.
 Kaye performed with Sylvia as his accompanist.
 At La Martinique, playwright Moss Hart saw Danny perform, and that led to Hart's casting him in his hit Broadway comedy Lady in the Dark.

 In 1941, aged 30, Kaye scored a triumph playing Russell Paxton in Lady in the Dark, starring Gertrude Lawrence.
 His show-stopping number was "Tschaikowsky (and Other Russians)" by Kurt Weill and Ira Gershwin in which he sang the names of a string of Russian composers at breakneck speed, seemingly without taking a breath.
 In the next Broadway season, he was the star of a show about a young man who is drafted called Let's Face It!.